-The two rating agencies you can trust are the Gemological Institute of America (GIA) and American Gem Society (AGS).
+The two rating agencies you can trust are the Gemological Institute of America (GIA) and the American Gem Society (AGS).
 I've seen GIA more often than AGS but both are reputable organizations.
 Any diamond you buy MUST come with a certificate from one of these two.
-The scales each organization uses for cut, color, and clarity is slightly different but the basic scale is the same.
+The scales each organization uses for cut, color, and clarity are slightly different but the basic scale is the same.

-There are two others, the International Gemological Institute and Gemological Science International.
+There are two others, the International Gemological Institute, and Gemological Science International.
 I can't speak to them other than to say they exist.

 When you look at the certification, there is a report number.
 Confirm that the report you're reading matches what is archived in the respective databases.

 - GIA Report Check (only for reports issued after 1/1/2000)

 - AGS Report Check (only for reports issued after 1/1/2001)

 Here's how each rating system works for the first three C's:

 The GIA rating system rates a diamond on three C's (cut, clarity, color) but doesn't use a simple 0-10 scale but has it's own letter rating system.